-$^{2}$ E.g. H bonded to an O may is denoted in MM+ force field as 'HO' and has specific parameters, different the an H bonded to a carbon.
+2 E.g. an H bonded to an O is denoted in MM+ force field as 'HO' and has specific parameters, different than an H bonded to a carbon.
 This notation may change in other force fields.

-&lt;sup>3 Charge assigned to the atom by the force field model.
+3 Charge assigned to the atom by the force field model.